-The Chronicle of Leadership and Management is a new peer-reviewed publication by the Baldrige Foundation, edited by Dr. James Evans.
+The Chronicle of Leadership and Management is a new peer-reviewed publication by the Baldrige Foundation's Institute for Performance Excellence, edited by Dr. James Evans.
 The purpose of the Chronicle is to facilitate sharing of knowledge by providing insightful and practical perspectives for leading and managing performance excellence in business, health care, education, government, nonprofit organizations, and in communities and cybersecurity applications.
 All articles should draw upon the concepts and philosophy of the Baldrige Excellence Framework and must provide useful information of interest to organizational leaders.
 In addition, they should be grounded in experience, innovative thought, and/or an adequate review of relevant literature as appropriate.
 Highly technical papers of limited scope or academic-type papers are not appropriate.
 Manuscripts submitted to the Chronicle of Leadership and Management must be original works not previously published or under review by another publication.

 Call for Papers

 Types of articles suitable for publication in the Chronicle of Leadership and Management include, but are not limited to, the following:

 Case studies that highlight role model practices or implementation strategies for performance excellence, drawing upon Baldrige principles.

 Innovative and insightful discussions about Baldrige categories, items, areas to address, or key (and difficult to understand) criteria questions that provide practical value.

 Articles that translate cutting-edge research literature into practical language that would be applicable and useful to practitioners and may contribute to leading-edge validated practices in the future.